leotaku/flycheck-aspell/README.md

 ## Installation

 Thanks to [Sam Kleinman](https://github.com/tychoish) and [Chris Rayner](https://github.com/riscy) both `flycheck-aspell` and `flymake-aspell` can now be found on MELPA.
+Install them using your preferred package installation method.

 ## Usage